Ada-Developers-Academy/core-unit-2/api-3-database-models-read/read-all-books.md

 ## Planning HTTP Requests, Responses, and Logic Review

-Let's review the planning work we did in the lesson **Building and API - Part 1: Reading All Books and Endpoint**.

-Let's think about the typical HTTP verb and endpoint used for requests that retrieve all records of a particular resource.
+Let's review the planning work we did for creating the "Read All Books" endpoint in Part 1 of this series.
+We want to use the appropriate HTTP verb and endpoint for requests that retrieve all records of a particular resource.

-Recall that for requests that read records, it is RESTful to use a `GET` request to the `/books` path.
+Recall that for requests that read records, a RESTful API should use a `GET` request to the `/books` path.

 | HTTP Method | Endpoint |
 | ----------- | -------- |